 The growth areas in agriculture are in related industries, such as supply and service to farmers or in the management of businesses that buy commodities and process them into something useful.
 A 2015 report by the USDA and Purdue University shows that between 2015 and 2020, it is expected that there will be an average of about 57,900 job openings for graduates with a bachelor’s degree or higher in food, agriculture, renewable natural resources and environmental occupations.
 However, during that time span, it is projected that only 35,400 new graduates with an ag-related bachelor’s degree or higher will enter the job market.
 Almost half of those job opportunities will be in management and business, while 27 percent will be in the STEM — science, technology, engineering and mathematics — sectors.
 Openings in sustainable food and biomaterials production will make up about 15 percent, with 12 percent of openings being in education, communication and governmental services.
 An annual average salary with a bachelor’s degree or higher in agriculture can range from $40,000 to more than $75,000.

 LLCC offers the following agriculture degree program to prepare students for transfer to a four-year college or university.
 Read more about the courses in this program:

 Investment in Your Future

-Tuition for agriculture (AGR), ag business (ABM) and ag fertilizer (AFO) courses for the 2018-2019 academic year are $161.75 per credit hour for in-district residents.
-All other courses are the standard rate of $129.50 per credit hour for in-district residents.
-Fees are $11 per credit hour.
+Agriculture (AGR), agri-business management (ABM) and agri-fertilizer operations (AFO) courses have a variable tuition rate.
+For the 2021-2022 academic year (fall 2021, spring 2022 and summer 2022), these AGR, ABM and AFO courses are $168.00 per credit hour for in-district residents.
+All other courses in the program have a standard in-district rate of $134.50 per credit hour.
 Get more information on tuition and fees.